alankylam/Data-Science-Portfolio/README.md

 * [Simulate Production](https://alankylam.github.io/#simulate-production)

 ### Objective
-Reservoir Simulation is used to predict the flow of fluids (typically, oil, water, and gas) through a porous media.
-With a reservoir, we can understand how flow and transport in our reservoirs to make engineering decisions.
+Reservoir simulation is used to predict the flow of fluids (typically, oil, water, and gas) through a porous media.
+With a reservoir, we can understand flow and transport in our reservoirs to make engineering decisions.

 ![](images/Anticline.jpg)
 > Typical oil & gas reservoir